michaelruocco/immutable-dto-generator/README.md

 not something I had done before.
-The idea is that you can specify where you want your generated code to live (source set and package), and what fields your class needs to contain, and the library will generate a DTO class, a builder (as it only currently supports constructors following the (builder pattern)[https://en.wikipedia.org/wiki/Builder_pattern] at present) and a unit test class that will give 100% coverage on the generated classes.
+The idea is that you can specify where you want your generated code to live (source set and package), and what fields your class needs to contain, and the library will generate a DTO class, a builder (as it only currently supports constructors following the [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) at present) and a unit test class that will give 100% coverage on the generated classes.

-When investigating how to go about generating java code I came across a library called (JavaPoet){https://github.com/square/javapoet].
+When investigating how to go about generating java code I came across a library called [JavaPoet](https://github.com/square/javapoet).
 I have been very impresssed with the ease of use of JavaPoet and found it very easy to get going with, so if Java code generation is something you are interested in I would strongly recommend you check it out in more detail.
 It is heavily